peter88213/novelyst/docs/template/index.md

 - [An Aeon Timeline 2 plugin](https://peter88213.github.io/novelyst_aeon2/)
 - [A theme changer](https://peter88213.github.io/novelyst_themes/)

-There are some more examples in the release's *add-on* folder, such as a theme changer, or an experimental "dark theme" installer.
+There are some more examples in the release's *add-on* folder, such as a yWriter launcher, a theme changer, or an experimental "dark theme" installer.

 ## Requirements